 Research into Alzheimer’s Disease

-In research published in the medical journal Experimental Gerontology, (1) investigators in China gave laboratory worms tea to test their theory that tea would provide the worms with anti-aging, anti-oxidation and anti-Alzheimer’s protective effects.
+In research published in the medical journal Experimental Gerontology, (1) investigators gave laboratory worms tea to test their theory that tea would provide the worms with anti-aging, anti-oxidation and anti-Alzheimer’s protective effects.

-The Chinese investigators examined puer tea, a traditional Chinese fermented tea, black tea and green tea.
-They found that puer tea, black tea and green tea all increased the lifespan of worms, postponed Aβ-induced progressive paralysis in Alzheimer’s disease transgenic worms and improved the tolerance of worms to the oxidative stress induced by the heavy metal chromium.
+The investigators examined puer tea, a traditional Chinese fermented tea, black tea and green tea.
+They found that puer tea, black tea and green tea all increased the lifespan of worms, postponed Aβ-induced progressive paralysis (amyloid plaque build up in brain and muscle cells) in worms with altered genes that mimic Alzheimer’s disease, and improved the tolerance of worms to the oxidative stress induced by the heavy metal chromium.
 In other words the tea is acting as chelator on the worms.

 The conclusion of this study; tea water extract provides benefits of anti-aging, anti-Alzheimer’s disease and anti-oxidation.